-- Place the 260ml coconut cream, rice malt syrup and vanilla bean powder in a saucepan until it simmers.
+- Place the 260ml coconut cream, syrup and vanilla bean powder/paste in a saucepan until it simmers.

-- Then pour into a mixing bowl, holding about 3 tablespoons back in the pan for emergency use later, if needed.
+- Then pour this hot mix into a mixing bowl, holding about 3 tablespoons back in the pan for emergency use later, if needed.
 Add your chocolate, whisking it through until silky and melted.

 - If the fats separate and your ganache looks to be a mess with a chocolate cottage cheese vibe (mm, yummy! not!), just add that additional coconut cream you saved back in, whisking swiftly to bring it all back together, silky smooth.

-- Once it looks gorgeous and silky as shown below, then pour it into your tart shell, just off the top of the crust level.
+- Once it looks gorgeous and silky then pour it into your tart shell once it's out of the oven and cooled for 10 minutes, just off the top of the crust level.

 - Remove it from quiche tin, gently releasing it from the edges.